Vyachowski/frontend-project-44/README.md

 ## Description

-Brain Games - collection of simple math games, run from command line.
+Brain Games is a collection of simple math games that can be run from the command line.

 ## Getting Started